dotlang/language/doc/RFE.md

 solution 2: just define union with normal types + tag field. compiler will handle to make sure only one of them is allocated.

 ? - `A.b` can also be considered as a function (which definitely must be inlined).

+? - Maybe we can use a set of rules or regex to convert code to LLVM IR.